6 Social Media Marketing Challenges which Businesses face

 Multiplatform strategies can be challenging and difficult to manage because each channel has its own formats and tone-set that describes how your content should fit in.
 Additionally, your target audience has their own preferences and platform usage habits, and will usually consult different channels [social presence] while getting to know about your company.

-Each of these social channels work together in synergy creates a collective brand impression against your audience’s social behavior.
+Each of these social channels works together in synergy creates a collective brand impression against your audience’s social behavior.

 For example, if I list my top 3 responsibilities in the same way as I report them to the company each week, they could be: